piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/microsoft-rdp-errors.md

 ### Solution 3

 This issue stems from the fact that the Windows Credential repository holds only one entry per Windows user for a remote computer.
-If you use the Embedded (tabbed) display mode and store the password in the database, you'll be able to work around this limitation.
+If you use the Embedded (tabbed) display mode and store the password in the database, you will be able to work around this limitation.

 ### Problem 4